nodejs/build/GOVERNANCE.md

-### io.js Build Team Working Group
+### Build Working Group

-The io.js build team is jointly governed by a Working Group (WG) which is responsible for high-level guidance of the project.
+The io.js Build responsibilities are jointly governed by a Working Group (WG) that is responsible for high-level guidance of the project.

 The WG has final authority over this project including: